Main Menu

 How do I sign my daughter up?

-Check this web site (www.paloaltogirlssoftball.org) between December 7, 2007 and January 31, 2008 for on-line registration.
+Check this web site (www.paloaltogirlssoftball.org) during December and January for on-line registration.

 What equipment will the league provide, and what will my daughter need to provide?